hirzi/Workshop/README.md

 	pcangsd.py -beagle ${prefix}.beagle.gz -threads 2 -o ${prefix}.pcangsd

-We can then plot the resutls (PC1 vs PC2) in R as follows (don't forget to upload pop metadata files for PCA, admixture, FST to your github!);
+We can then plot the results (PC1 vs PC2) in R as follows (don't forget to upload pop metadata files for PCA, admixture, FST to your github!);
 	R code

+## Step 3\.
+Run PCA via PCAngsd.
-Let's add the plotly PCA results.
+Let's add the plotly PCA results (embed html).

 How do we interpet the results (add html results to Github tutorial!).
 We find three distinct clusters.
 Let's add map to githubs totorial.
 How much variance is explained by the first two PCs?
 Provide links/references on how to interpret/not interpret PCA results